-Scott Herritt's future as a Chef was anything but planned.
+Scott Herritt’s career as a chef was anything but planned.
 While enrolled as a marketing major at the University of Oklahoma, Herritt started working in kitchens throughout the city to earn money for college.
-He quickly learned that the restaurant business was his true calling and moved from the classroom to the kitchen, working his way through some of the area's most prestigious establishments.
+He quickly learned that the restaurant business was his true calling and moved from the classroom to the kitchen, working his way through some of the area’s most prestigious establishments.

 Within three years, he became Executive Chef at the city’s premiere, three-star restaurant Legends.
 But like many head chefs, Herritt wanted his own place.
 So, at the tender age of twenty three, he opened Victoria‘s, a traditional Italian bistro that still thrives today.
 Meanwhile, Boston was garnering a national reputation for its burgeoning restaurant scene and talented chefs.
 He had reached the pinnacle of success at home, so he packed up those recipes and headed to Boston.

 Herritt worked in kitchens throughout the city from Charley’s (where he met his wife Danielle), to Legal Sea Foods, to Seasons at the Bostonian Hotel.
 Eventually, he settled in at Florentine’s as Executive Chef where he turned the casual lounge into one of the North End’s most popular and enduring Italian restaurants.